Pluto-XI/gpt-3-writer/README.md

 We had to set-up our front-end to call our backend.
 Without exposing any API keys of course.
 We have to set up a backend in order to call OpenAI securely.
 Setting up a server is a pain so we're going to be using <i>serverless functions</i> with NextJS.
 These run on the cloud on demand and we don't need to maintain our own server.

+This was the first time using NextJS, it was kinda wild.
+I'll have to delve deeper into it as it seems we just used it to call the api securely in this case.